Polaris’ MD Ben Pinnington donates clothes to Liverpool Seafarers Centre in Crosby

-Polaris is proud to make well-known Merseyside charity Liverpool Seafarers Centre its nominated charity for 2020.
+Polaris is proud to make well-known Merseyside charity Liverpool Seafarers Centre one of its nominated charities for 2022.